slabby-tackler/boomtown-technical-test/readme.md

 The detail view for a note is '/note/{id}'.

 Editing and deleting a note is done on the detail page.
 Click on the pencils to enter the edit view.
+Clicking outside of the textboxes will save changes and exit edit mode.

 Clicking on the delete button produces a confirmation, click cancel or outside the box to close without deleting.

 The environment file is currently contained with the project files.
 This allows for less steps to get up and running.